The Investment Treaty Arbitration Review: The Comprehensive and Progressive Agreement for Trans-Pacific Partnership

 With the TPP unable to enter into force after the withdrawal of the United States, the remaining Member States, led by Japan5 and intent on executing a binding agreement, agreed in May 2017 to revive and revise the TPP (the newly dubbed 'CPTPP').
 In doing so, 22 provisions from the original TPP that had primarily been pushed by the United States were suspended or modified, as they were not widely supported by the remaining members.
 After less than a year of negotiations, the CPTPP was signed by Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam on 8 March 2018.

 The CPTPP was ratified by Mexico, Japan, Singapore, New Zealand, Canada, Australia and Vietnam in late 2018.
 The CPTPP entered into force, as of 30 December 2018, between Australia, Canada, Japan, Mexico, New Zealand and Singapore, and as of 14 January 2019 for Vietnam.
-As of March 2020, Brunei, Chile, Malaysia and Peru had yet to ratify the CPTPP.
-The CPTPP is open for subsequent accession by other, mainly Asia-Pacific Economic Cooperation member states, and Thailand, Indonesia, Colombia, South Korea and Taiwan seem to have expressed interest in joining.6
+As of March 2021, Brunei, Chile, Malaysia and Peru had yet to ratify the CPTPP.
+The CPTPP is open for subsequent accession by other, mainly Asia-Pacific Economic Cooperation member states., and China, Colombia, Indonesia, the Philippines, South Korea and Thailand, seem to have expressed interest in joining.6 In February 2021, Taiwan reaffirmed its intention to join at an appropriate time.7 On 1 February 2021, with 'Brexit' in effect, the United Kingdom submitted its formal request for accession to the depositary, New Zealand.8 In the United States, President Joseph Biden took office in January 2021 and it remains to be seen how the new administration will approach the CPTPP.9 Interest in accession to the CPTPP may also be (positively or negatively) influenced by the signing of the Regional Comprehensive Economic Partnership (RCEP) by 15 Indo-Pacific states in November 2020.10

 The CPTPP largely incorporates the terms of the TPP by reference and makes them part of the CPTPP mutatis mutandis (CPTPP, Article 1.1).
 This also applies to the TPP Chapter 9 on 'Investment' (the CPTPP Investment Chapter).